hiredscorelabs/cornell/docs/docs/workflows/own_module.md

  `Hello from Cornell :)`

-Running the same command without arguments, will start Cornell, with with a default cassettes_dir.
+Running the same command without arguments will start Cornell with its default cassettes_dir.